Exclusive: J. Crew turns again to debt restructuring lawyers - sources

 J. Crew, which was taken private in 2011 by TPG Capital and Leonard Green & Partners in a roughly $3 billion leveraged buyout, is also interviewing restructuring specialists at investment banks, the sources said.

-In a statement to Reuters on Thursday, the company did not directly address whether it has approached restructuring lawyers, but said it has “been evaluating and executing on opportunities to strengthen J. Crew’s balance sheet” and that its top priority this year is to return its flagship brand to profitability and sustain momentum for its quickly growing Madewell apparel business.
+In a statement to Reuters on Thursday, the company did not directly address whether it has approached restructuring lawyers but said it has “been evaluating and executing on opportunities to strengthen J. Crew’s balance sheet” and that its top priority this year is to return its flagship brand to profitability and sustain momentum for its quickly growing Madewell apparel business.

 A TPG spokesman declined to comment.
 Representatives for Leonard Green and Weil did not immediately respond to requests for comment.